 My poem ‘Invasion’ (published in the Pocket Poets collection ‘Second Person Singular’) is included in the anthology.
 Two other poets from the Mornington poetry workshop ‘Peninsula Poetica’, Avril Bradley and Ann Simic, are also included.
-The intention is for all three of us to descend on Adelaide in July, to attend the launch and read our poems!
+All three of us descended on Adelaide in July, to attend the launch and read our poems.

 My poem ‘You Are…’ won first prize in the Society of Women Writers’ Kathryn Purnell Poetry Prize.
 The poem is included in my current collection ‘Lines Waving’, and will also be published in the second edition of the SWWV Journal ‘Sparx’, which is due to be launched at the end of November.